 Again, the Ragdoll comes out on top, this time for intelligence.
 The Persian is considered somewhat slow to learn and can be a challenge to train, although they tend to be quiet.
 The Ragdoll, on the other hand, is described as dog-like in its capacity to learn.

 The Persian’s Brachycephalic face and its double coat mean that it is more of a challenge to care for and to keep healthy.
-It is somewhat prone to respiratory and breathing difficulties, while its coat is more prone to becoming matted and knotted.
+They are somewhat prone to respiratory and breathing difficulties, while their coat is more prone to becoming matted and knotted.
 The Persian also tends to suffer from teary eyes, and the tears can stain if they are not properly and regularly cleaned.
 However, both breeds do benefit from fairly regular baths, so if you want to avoid cat bath time, you should look at other breeds.

 The Ragdoll and Persian breeds are both considered excellent family pets because they are friendly and sweet-natured, and they have a lot of love for their human owners.
 They tolerate and even enjoy the company of children, will get along with other pets in the house, and neither breed is particularly vocal, although the Persian is a little more likely to talk to you.

 However, the Persian is more prone to illness and less likely to play games or learn tricks.
-It also requires more frequent grooming and regular bathing.
+They also require more frequent grooming and regular bathing.
 If you want a loving cat, either breed is a good choice.
 If you want a loving cat that requires a little less maintenance, the giant Ragdoll is likely your best option.